PaulaHum/PaulaHum/README.md

 - 👯 I’m looking to collaborate on **open source projects to enhance my knowledge** of software testing

-- 🔥 I'm passionate about quality UX in our everyday life
+- 🔥 I'm passionate about **quality UX** in our everyday life

-- 👀 I’m interested in art, architecture, good book and many, many more.
+- 👀 I’m interested in **art, architecture, good book and many, many more**.
 You name it!

 - ⚡ Fun fact **I like B movies as well as ambitious niche ones.
 The choice depends on my mood 🌤️**